sebastianingino/CS244-oncache/oncache/testing/notes.md

 ## Setup

 We first want to set up an environment for testing.
-While we could do this the SMART way and use a VM, we will instead directly attach to the host kernel using the loopback interface.
+While we could do this the SMART way and use a VM, we will instead directly attach to the host kernel using a dummy interface.

 If you want to check what interfaces are available, you can use the following command: